-Technology is the use of a plasma discharge as arrows or other elements of the image on the dial .
-On a similar principle arranged plasma-balls - lanterns, but the direction of the electric discharge in them are chaotic.
+Technology is the use of a plasma discharge as arrows or other elements of the image on the dial.
+Plasma-balls-lanterns are built on the similar principle, but the direction of the electric discharge in them are chaotic.
 Adding additional elements to the device allows to direct discharge in the right direction, creating an unforgettable picture: dynamic, bright, flexing pattern of lightning on the dial.
 Combining different types of gas -fillers (including ordinary air ) can produce different colors and textures discharges.

 Range of products manufactured by this technology can be very broad: it can be both strict watch for the business person who underline its modernity and charm, or bright and able to draw a variety of patterns device for an elegant and stylish women & youth.
 For example, the clock is a transparent body, in the crystal of which will play a misterious lightning.
 Lightning patterns also can generate text or graphics.